PreciselyData/spatial-enrich-dashboard/docs/guides/aks/QuickStartAKS.md

  --set "imagePullSecrets[0].name=regcred" \
  --namespace spatial-dashboard
 ```
+> Note: Make sure to adjust the spatial-enrich-dashboard path with respect to your setup.

 > Note: Dashboard and custom charts will be deleted in case of postgresql pod dies so make sure to export the dashboard after creation.

 #### Mandatory Parameters